LiuinStein/CILManagement-Server/docs/Design-of-Schema.md

 > The **newest** classes & colleges data please ask it form the **Network & information center** of Shandong University of Technology.
 >
 > **Make sure** do **INCREMENTAL** update, do **NOT** rewrite the existed data.
 Because if you rewrite the existed data, it will change the id field of the existed data which led to the relevant data in other tables **invalid or useless**.
+>
+> The incremental update is easy to implement, because the school support the **excel** of new classes' information every semester year.

 ### 0x02 Project & Team management